xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlocationtype/bodyfile.md

+The file path containing the implementation body.

 ## Signature

 ```typescript
 bodyfile?: string | undefined;
 ```

+## Remarks

+File path where the function or method body is implemented, separate from the declaration when they differ.
+This is particularly relevant for languages that support separate declaration and implementation files, enabling precise navigation to implementation code.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>